nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 ### Effect of the changes

-The detailed design section of this RFC dives into the details of the type-system rules.
 This section is intended to summarize the effect of these changes on existing Rust code.
+(Detailed coverage of the rules can be found below, in the detailed design section.)
 We cover examples of code that used to compile but now does not, and describe what changes are needed to make it compile again.
 We also cover examples of code that previously failed to compile but now does.

 #### Understanding the meaning of `T: 'a`

 This RFC modifies the definition of `<Type>: 'a` to be rather simpler than it was before.
-Essentially, the rules say that `<Type>: 'a` holds if every lifetime that appears in `<Type>` outlives `'a`.
-So if you have a type like `Box<&'x i32>`, then `Box<&'x i32>: 'a` holds if `'x:
+Essentially, the new rules say that `<Type>: 'a` holds if every type and lifetime parameter that appears in `<Type>` outlives `'a`.
+So if you have a type like `Box<&'x Y>`, where `Y` is a type parameter, then `Box<&'x Y>: 'a` holds if `'x: 'a` and `Y: 'a`.
-'a`.

 Examples: